-You can get involved by attending monthly meetings held every third Tuesday of each month at the La Luz MDWCA Office located at 76 Section Road, La Luz, NM 88337.
-Meetings start at 7:00 PM.
+Association members can get involved by attending monthly meetings held every third Tuesday of the month at the La Luz MDWCA Office at 76 Section Road.
+Meeting starts at 7:00 PM.

 Description of Water Treatment Process

 Your water is treated by filtration and disinfection.
 Filtration removes particles suspended in the source water.
 Particles typically include clays and silts, natural organic matter, iron and manganese, and microorganisms.
 Your water is also treated by disinfection.
 Disinfection involves the addition of chlorine or other disinfectants to kill bacteria and other microorganisms (viruses, cysts, etc.) that may be in the water.
 Disinfection is considered to be one of the major public health advances of the 20th century.